 - ANOVA is appropriate

 - Are observations independent?

-- random assignment and use of difference scores should ensure that IID assumption is appropriate
+- random assignment and use of difference scores should ensure that the assumption of independent and identically distributed (IID) errors is appropriate

 16.1.5 5.
 Fit the model to the data

 Let’s run an ANOVA on BMI change to compare it across the four diets.
 It turns out that we don’t actually need to generate the dummy-coded variables ourselves; if we give

 lm() a categorical variable, it will automatically generate them for us.

 # perform ANOVA and print result lmResult <- lm(BMIChange12Months ~ diet, data = dietDf) lmResult